Nemecsek/docs-v2/content/chronograf/v1.8/administration/managing-security.md

 ```

 {{% note %}}
-Do not use special characters for the `GENERIC_CLIENT_ID` as AD FS will split strings here, finally resulting in an identifier mismatch.
+Do not use special characters for the `GENERIC_CLIENT_ID` as AD FS may split strings at the special character, resulting in an identifier mismatch.
 {{% /note %}}

 ### Configure authentication duration